LinuxForHealth/FHIR/docs/FHIRSearchConfiguration.md

 The valuetypes JSON is an implementation-specific config file that enables the server to take datatype-specific actions when the extracted attributes are stored or searched.

-The default and tenant level configurations are put in the `default` and tenant specific folder, such as `tenant1`.
+The default and tenant level configurations are put in the `default` and tenant-specific (e.g. `tenant1`) config folders respectively.
 These folders are populated with `extension-search-parameters.json` and `extension-search-parameters-valuetypes.json`.

 The IBM FHIR Server configuration prefers the JSON formatted configuration documents, and implements a specific cache to store the [TenantSpecificSearchParameterCache.java](https://github.com/IBM/FHIR/blob/master/fhir-search/src/main/java/com/ibm/fhir/search/parameters/cache/TenantSpecificSearchParameterCache.java) and [TenantSpecificValueTypesCache.java](https://github.com/IBM/FHIR/blob/master/fhir-search/src/main/java/com/ibm/fhir/search/valuetypes/cache/TenantSpecificValueTypesCache.java).